 The 2009 Annual General Meeting voted on the 2009/2013 employee stock option plan.

-A maximum of 50,000 employee stock options per person may be allocated to senior executives, and a maximum of,25,000 per person to other employees.
+A maximum of 50,000 employee stock options per person may be allocated to senior executives, and a maximum of 25,000 per person to other employees.
 No more than 150 people in all may be allocated employee stock options.
 No options shall be allocated to Board members elected by the AGM who are not employees of the Company or any other Group company or to the CEO of the Parent Company.
+To be allocated 2009 employee stock options, an employee must waive all rights to options allocated in the 2006/2010 program, which are thus forfeited in full.

-The 2009/2013 employee stock option plan comprises a maximum of 840,000 employee stock options, entitling employees in the United States to acquire a maximum of 495,000 Class B shares and employees in other countries, including Sweden, a maximum of 345,000 Class B shares.
+The 2009/2013 employee stock option plan is as extensive overall as the 2006/2010 plan and comprises a maximum of 840,000 employee stock options, entitling employees in the United States to acquire a maximum of 495,000 Class B shares and employees in other countries, including Sweden, a maximum of 345,000 Class B shares.

-Each employee stock option allocated to an employee entitled the holder to acquire one Class B share in BTS at an exercise price of SEK 37.70.
-Each employee stock option was valid for four years.
-The options had vesting conditions, such that a portion could be exercised each of the three years following allocation.
-Normally one-third of the total number allocated vests each year, provided that certain financial goals set by the Company's Board had been attained.
-For all employee stock options in any particular year to be exercisable, the Company's Board determined that the operating margin before amortization of intangible assets (EBITA margin) must be no less than 14% in that year.
+Each employee stock option allocated to an employee entitles the holder to acquire one Class B share in BTS at an exercise price of SEK 37.70.
+Each employee stock option is valid for four years.
+The options have vesting conditions, such that a portion can be exercised each of the three years following allocation.
+Normally one-third of the total number allocated vests each year, provided that certain financial goals set by the Company's Board have been attained.
+For all employee stock options in any particular year to be exercisable, the Company's Board has determined that the operating margin before amortization of intangible assets (EBITA margin) must be no less than 14% in that year.
 If the EBITA margin falls short of 14%, fewer options can be exercised.
 If the EBITA margin falls short of 10%, none can be exercised.
 Employee stock options that cannot be exercised are forfeited.